midso-dao/midso/README.md

 - Dropshipping companies

 ### Features
-Privacy-enabled smart-contracts with Midnight network 🔥.
+- Privacy-enabled smart-contracts with Midnight network 🔥
-Cardano and Midnight assets can be used as payment for products🔥.
+- Cardano and Midnight assets can be used as payment for products 🔥
+- DAO model
-DAO model.
-Open-source alternative to Amazon, Shopify.
+- Open-source alternative to Amazon, Shopify
-The discount liquidity pool to reduce the price of products.
+- The discount liquidity pool to reduce the price of products
-Free shipping is always included.
+- Free shipping is always included
-USD Guarantee as purchase protection.
+- USD Guarantee as purchase protection
-Each trade is managed by an isolated DUST smart-contract (Important for horizontal scalability).
+- Each trade is managed by an isolated DUST smart-contract (Important for horizontal scalability)
-Community repository of products, suppliers, marketing, landing pages templates.
+- Community repository of products, suppliers, marketing, landing pages templates
-Integration of AI models, MCP servers, Vectorized search.
+- Integration of AI models, MCP servers, Vectorized search

 | Feature      | yes | Description                                          |
 | -------------- | ----- | ------------------------------------------------------ |